 - Hood College: Hodson Faculty Fellowship, BOA/McCardell Professional Development Grant, and Summer Research Institute Grant

 - American Psychological Association: Division 26 Early Career Award

-- Office of NIH History: John J. Pisano Grant and Outstanding Service Award
+- Office of NIH History: Stetten Fellowship in the History of Biomedical Sciences and Technology, John Pisano Grant, and Outstanding Service Award

-- Farreras, I. G. (2004).
+Farreras, I. G. (2005).
 The historical context for NIMH support of APA training and accreditation efforts.
-In W. E. Pickren and S. F. Schneider (Eds.), Psychology and the National Institute of Mental Health: A Historical Analysis of Science, Practice, and Policy (pp. 153-179).
+In W. E. Pickren and S. F. Schneider (Eds.), Psychology and the National Institute of Mental Health: A historical analysis of science, practice, and policy (pp. 153-179).
 Washington, D.C.: American Psychological Association Press.

 Farreras, I. G., Hannaway, C., and Harden, V. A. (Eds.).
 (2004).
 Mind, brain, body, and behavior: The foundations of neuroscience and behavioral research at the National Institutes of Health.
 Washington, D.C.: IOS Press. (available online at http://history.nih.gov/research/downloads/MBBB.pdf)